 \subsection{Keywords-to-Sentence Generation}

 Keywords-to-sentence generation is a task to generate a sentence that includes pre-specified keywords as lexical constraints.
-We will show that AutoTemplate is a simple yet effective method to perform this problem without using a complex decoding scheme.
+We will show that AutoTemplate is a simple yet effective method to perform this problem without relying on any complex decoding algorithms.

 \paragraph{Dataset} We use One-Billion-Word and the Yelp dataset following the previous studies~\cite{miao2019cgmh,zhang-etal-2020-pointer,he-2021-parallel}.
 One-Billion-Word is a dataset for language modeling based on the WMT 2011 news crawl data~\cite{Chelba2014OneBW}.
-The Yelp dataset is based on the Yelp open dataset\footnote{\url{https://www.yelp.com/dataset}}.
-We utilized the publicly available pre-processed dataset\footnote{\url{https://github.com/NLPCode/CBART}}, which consists of 1M, 0.1M sentences for training and development sets, respectively, and 6k sentences with 1-6 pre-specified keywords for test sets, which we summarized in Table~\ref{tab:data-stats}.
+The Yelp dataset is based on the Yelp open dataset.\footnote{\url{https://www.yelp.com/dataset}} We utilized the publicly available pre-processed dataset,\footnote{\url{https://github.com/NLPCode/CBART}} which consists of 1M, 0.1M sentences for training and development sets, respectively, and 6k sentences with 1-6 pre-specified keywords for test sets, which we summarized in Table~\ref{tab:data-stats}.